mertBiricik/enerdata/README_HTML_DATA_MANAGER.md

 # HTML Data Manager for Energy Dashboard

-This Python script helps you prepare your energy dashboard HTML files for WordPress deployment and revert them back to the original structure when needed.
+Python script for preparing energy dashboard HTML files for WordPress deployment and reverting to original structure.

-## 🎯 Purpose
+## Purpose

-WordPress doesn't always handle external JavaScript files well in custom HTML blocks.
+WordPress does not handle external JavaScript files reliably in custom HTML blocks.
 This script:
-- **Embeds** external JS data directly into HTML files for WordPress deployment
+- Embeds external JS data directly into HTML files for WordPress deployment
-- **Reverts** embedded files back to the original external JS structure
+- Reverts embedded files back to external JS structure
-- **Protects** styling from WordPress theme interference with `!important` CSS rules
+- Protects styling from WordPress theme interference with `!important` CSS rules

-## 📋 Requirements
+## Requirements

 - Python 3.6 or higher
 - No additional packages required (uses only standard library)

-## 🚀 Usage
+## Usage

 ### Check Current Status
 ```bash